dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 [[/setup-guide/images/redshift-setup-guide/15.png]]

 Click the **Modify** button to save the changes.
 We now need to reboot the cluster, so that the new settings are applied.
-Do this by clicking the **Reboot** button on the top menu
+Do this by clicking the **Reboot** button on the top menu.

 <a name="connect" />